 - You have a previous spouse

 In some cases, creating a complex will along with a living trust may also allow you to spare your surviving heirs from the cost and frustration of probate at the time of your death.
-Regardless of your specific circumstances, it is important you consult with a knowledgeable estate planning lawyer to determine the most appropriate option to pursue.
+Regardless of your specific circumstances, it is important you consult with a knowledgeable lawyer to determine the most appropriate option to pursue.

 Secure Your Future Today – Dial (239) 970-6844

-At Powell, Jackman, Stevens & Ricciardi, P.A., our team of Fort Myers will and probate lawyers have been helping individuals plan for all aspects of their futures with effective estate planning solutions for more than 50 years combined.
+At Powell, Jackman, Stevens & Ricciardi, P.A., our team of Fort Myers lawyers have been helping individuals plan for all aspects of their futures with effective estate planning solutions for more than 50 years combined.
 To find out more about how our top-rated team of advocates can assist you, fill out an online form today and schedule your complimentary case review.